For those of you outside of the U.S. you can order my book and have it shipped directly from the local Amazon in the following countries:

 Thirty years later, I decided to host my own Syrian dinner party.
 Flipping through the pages of their recipe collection, I realized that although much of the groundwork had been laid, the recipes weren’t complete.
 Ingredients were sometimes missing; measurements were often vague; directions weren’t always clear.
 Holding the binder in my hands, thinking about the importance of tradition and the ease with which Old World knowledge is lost, I decided to make this project my own.
 Where my mother and aunt had left off, I would begin anew.
 As my mother and aunt had once done with their grandmother, I decided that I, too, wanted the experience of learning the traditional Syrian way of cooking from my own direct source—Grandma Fritzie.

 As I began to spend time in my Grandma Fritzie’s kitchen, I realized how important cooking was to her and to her cultural world.
 In my grandmother’s day, Syrian-American women made their mark through their culinary achievements.
 Bringing their own skills to the recipes of their mothers was a way to work within the bounds of tradition and simultaneously express their individuality.
 Cooking was also an exchange with their community; it meant going to the market, chatting with other women, and planning big events.
-For women who often were not employed outside the home and usually had not attended school, cooking’s importance could
+For women who often were not employed outside the home and usually had not attended school, cooking’s importance could not be overstated.

 My grandmother, though excited about my cookbook idea, was not so eager to give up the secrets that made her dishes so special.
 Her art had been passed down and guarded by the maternal line for generations.
 If she allowed me to divulge the family’s secrets to outsiders–then what?